devqurious/qblog/content/posts/pi/37_SSD.md

 Connecting the SSD drive to USB-3 ports on the pi gives you more speed, but in my case it caused horrendous problems - the boot ups were very slow, and often it would not boot up at all.
 Connecting the SSD drive to USB-2 port solved the problem, but of course, the speeds are compromised too.

 Oh well, hopefully the USB-3 drivers are fixed someday, and we can all enjoy the blazing speeds of a SSD.

+But for now, marvel at the fact that your pi's are now suddenly MUCH more reliable, and can store a whopping amount of data.
+In my case, the upgrade was from a 64GB SD Card to to a 1000 GB SSD drive.

+Nice!!!